mlambert125/new-java-curriculum/content/git-branching/_index.md

 and create a new line of development that can diverge from the `main` branch, while keeping the `main` branch intact, and letting is switch back to it at any time.

+### Check for Understanding

+- What is a branch in Git?

+  Answer: A branch is a bookmark to a specific commit in the history of a repository.

+- What is the default branch in a new Git repository?

+    Answer: The default branch is `main` (or `master` in some older repositories).

 ## Creating a Branch

 Once you load the project in VS Code, click on the "Source Control" icon in the left sidebar